fmafjrv103/Obsidian-College/Maps of Content.md

 MOCs are “overlays” that add relevant information but that don't affect the base content.

 #### Allows for Flexibility
 MOCs are not hierarchical like a table of contents.
 They are [[Heterarchy|heterarchial]].
-Meaning, you can have [[Maps of Content are swiss army knives|multiple maps organizing the same info in different ways]] to fit whatever perspective the note is for.
+Meaning, you can have multiple maps organizing the same info in different ways to fit whatever perspective the note is for.

 #### Encourages Relational Positioning
 This is where the fun starts as a wrestling match of relationships naturally takes hold in the mind, with the battle playing out in real-time on your map of contents!